Ride the less travelled trails of Manaslu. The Annapurna circuit 20 years ago!

 Bespoke departures, only for very experienced & hardy riders!

 The Manaslu trip is definitely one for riders looking for adventure.
 Big sections of push and carry and basic accommodation make this mountain bike holiday only suitable for the very intrepid, but the feeling of total escapism from the beaten track are more than payback for the rigours.

 ▼ KATHMANDU, NEPAL ▼

-You will be met at the airport by one of the Yak Attack Team and transferred to a 3*+ hotel in the Thamel district of Kathmandu.
+You will be met at the airport by one of the Mountain Biking Worldwide team members and transferred to a 3*+ hotel in the Thamel district of Kathmandu.
 There will be time to unwind and unpack etc. before an informal evening meal with the rest of the riders and crew.

-Following a relaxed breakfast at the hotel, riders will be issued with their Yak Attack merchandise; this will include a kit bag for transporting belongings during the tour and a Yak Attack race jersey.
-There will then be time to check the bikes over with one of the Yak Attack crew on standby to assist with any mechanical issues.
+Following a relaxed breakfast at the hotel, riders will be issued with their MTB-Worldwide merchandise; this will include a kit bag for transporting belongings during the tour and a race jersey.
+There will then be time to check the bikes over, with one of the MTB-WW crew on standby to assist with any mechanical issues.
 The afternoon will be free for a relaxed sightseeing ride around some of the sights that Kathmandu has to offer.
 An early evening group meal will leave ample time for packing belongings for an early start the following morning.
 Bike bags and all luggage not required during the tour can be left at the hotel.

 Whilst the riders enjoy breakfast at the hotel, the luggage and bikes will be loaded onto the coach for the transfer to Aarughat.
 The journey is approximately 122km and will take around 6 – 7 hours.
 On arrival we will check into the hotel, which leaves time in the late afternoon / evening to stretch the legs and explore the town.